• Skip to primary navigation

 Alesis Nitro

 Alesis Nitro has officially replaced the Alesis DM6 as my best electronic drum kit for beginners.
-And it deserves that title because it provides amazing value at an amazingly cheap price.
+It deserves that title because it provides amazing value at an amazingly cheap price.

 PROS

-• Cheapest useful e-drum set on the market
+• The cheapest useful e-drum set on the market

 • 42 beats to learn with guidance